proksh/atlan-task/README.md

 This project is using [Create React App](https://github.com/facebook/create-react-app).

-## Plugins/Packages used
+# Plugins/Packages used

 In the project directory, I have used these packages

 1. Tailwind - Tailwind is used for generatting classes for the ui of the application

-2. Headlessui -Headless UI is used along with tailwind to create interactive components like dropdowns and popups
+2. Headlessui - Headless UI is used along with tailwind to create interactive components like dropdowns and popups

-3. React Icons -React Icons is used to pick up already available icons.
+3. React Icons - React Icons is used to pick up already available icons.
 I have only used Remix icons for this project

 4. Papaparse - Papa parse is being used to parse the CSV file to JSON so that we can easily work with javascript